MonsieurETM/QPSK/README.md

 The receive costas loop is not fully debugged, but looks reasonable so far.
 This display is with a 5 Hz frequency error:

 <img src="scatter.png" width="400">

+#### Second Pass
+The development code seems to be working alright, so now the task is to create a functional modem out of it, where various length packets can be sent and received via an Application Program Interface (API).